Movement

 Click to zoom in

-1. Connect with the wider street network and existing access points, ideally linking at either end to other street.
+1. Connect with the wider street network and existing access points, ideally linking at either end to other streets.

 2. Understand and respond to natural desire lines.

-3. Deliver convenient walking and cycling access through the site that is equally, if not more direct than driving.
+3. Deliver walking and cycling routes that are equally, if not more, direct than driving.

-4. Connect with and enhance access to any existing public rights of way or cycle routes.
+4. Connect with and enhance access to any existing footpaths or cycle routes.

 5. Provide variety and choice, both in terms of routes and modes of travel.